 For the last eight years PricewaterhouseCoopers has conducted a financial wellness survey where they gather information from over 1,500 employees on a myriad of financial wellness topics.
 The 8th annual Employee Financial Wellness Survey released in 2019 continues to demonstrate the same themes.
 One of the most intriguing findings – and one that shows consistency with prior survey results - is around financial stress.
 Financial stress drastically trumps stress associated with one’s job, relationships, health, and other categories.

 PwC’s survey (1) found that 59% of employees cite stress from financial matters as the number one stressor in their lives.
 Job and relationship stress hold next at 15% and 12%, respectively.
 This makes sense.
-My experience working as a financial planner over the last two decades shows that financial stress is a “gateway-stressor” to other stress.
+My experience working as a financial planner and financial advisor over the last two decades shows that financial stress is a “gateway-stressor” to other stress.
 People who are financially stressed tend to worry about their ability to earn, save, and provide enough for their loved ones.
 The effects flow to their work and close relationships.

 Why is financial stress growing when there is so much convenience, and so many financial programs to utilize?
 I believe money stress evolved similar to media stress.